BDC Hamburger Icon

 Stripe

-Developer tools: Since its strength is e-commerce, Stripe provides many tools to help developers integrate Stripe easily with merchant websites.
-This includes comprehensive testing tools, a developer dashboard and hundreds of platforms and extensions.
+• Developer tools: Since its strength is e-commerce, Stripe provides many tools to help developers integrate Stripe easily with merchant websites.
+These include comprehensive testing tools, a developer dashboard and hundreds of prebuilt platforms and extensions.

-Application programming interfaces (APIs): Stripe’s basic plan includes free APIs to help you customize your online selling and checkout experience.
-You’ll need a good web developer to take advantage of these tools, as they are not something a nontechie can handle.
+• Application programming interfaces (APIs): Stripe’s basic plan includes free APIs to customize your online selling and checkout experience.
+However, using these tools effectively requires the expertise of a skilled web developer, as they are not suited for non-technical users.

 Square offers hundreds of integrations that allow you to enhance the service’s functionality, including industry-specific integrations like the following: